 Cultural activities in the Haus range from theme classes (such as German cooking, beer brewing, movie series, and others, depending upon quarter) to theme projects, which are short presentations by residents on middle European subjects they are interested in.
 Conversation courses that are taught by graduate students and don’t take place in Haus Mitt.

 We also enjoy an active role in the greater European community through events such as Oktoberfest and Eurolympics, during which the residents of the European-themed houses get together to enjoy good food and good spirits.
 As we say in Germany, hau rein!

 Room Assignment Note

-Majority of singles are reserved for house staff, save for two rooms.
+Majority of singles are reserved for house staff.
+Residents typically live in spacious doubles and triples.

 Students living in Row Houses (Upper Row, Lower Row, Clusters 1, 2, or 3/Cowell) are strongly encouraged to follow the directions for the mail and package process provided on the Mail Delivery and Shipping page, as the PO Box address is each student’s official Stanford address and should be maintained during their entire undergraduate career.
 However, Row residents are also able to have mail packages delivered directly to their Row house by addressing mail and packages to the house's street address.
 Please be reminded that Student Housing/the University accepts no responsibility for packages sent to/delivered at individual residences.

 What is the coolest thing about your house & community?

 Living on the upper row keeps you very close to campus life, but also provides the opportunity for a quieter night in when you need one.
 Since we are a relatively small house (37 people), everyone in the house knows one another, creating a comforting home.
 It’s also easy to make new friends through the theme house community, as we plan events with Slav and French House.
 Weekly happy hours, Beer & Pretzels, Oktoberfest, German baking, and our dope kitchen make for an awesome home.

 What makes a successful Haus Staff member?